Health Care at Home

 When you say bedpan, most of us think of the shiny stainless steel units familiar from movies, "M*A*S*H", and similar.
 Large, heavy, cold, and shiny.

-Modern bedpans are far more likely to be made from plastic.
-They can be cleaned, in a hospital or other health-care facility they will then be sterilized in an autoclave.
+Modern bedpans are made from plastic.
+They can be cleaned for re-use, and in a hospital or other health-care facility they will then be sterilized in an autoclave.

 But they are far cheaper than the old stainless models, meaning they can economically be discarded and replaced after a number of uses.